-Positioned at the interface between human and animal health, in the spirit of "One Health", ANSES's laboratories help provide effective, rapid responses to issues of applied research that can be implemented immediately.
-Thus, since the start of the COVID-19 pandemic, ANSES has been calling on its research teams, its expert knowledge of zoonoses and animal coronaviruses and its network of laboratories to improve knowledge related to SARS-CoV-2 and respond to questions that have arisen from this crisis.
-Discover the various projects undertaken by the Agency.
+Working at the interface between human and animal health, in the spirit of "One Health", ANSES's laboratories help provide effective, rapid responses to issues of applied research that can be implemented immediately.
+As an example, since the start of the COVID-19 pandemic, ANSES has been deploying its research teams, its expert knowledge of zoonoses and animal coronaviruses and its network of laboratories to improve knowledge on SARS-CoV-2 and respond to questions that have arisen from this crisis.
+Here is an overview of the various projects undertaken by the Agency.

 The article has been added to your library